Kamal P. Malla

-Kamal Prakash Malla (1936 – 17 November 2018) was a professor emeritus of Newar studies at Tribhuvan University, where he was previously university rector.
+Kamal Prakash Malla (1936 – 17 November 2018) was a Nepalese linguist who was professor emeritus of Newar studies at Tribhuvan University, where he was previously university rector.

+Biography

+He studied at the University of Edinburgh, where he obtained a Ph.D. in 1974, with the thesis "A study of contemporary models of stylistic analysis, literary and linguistic, and their pedagogic relevance".

-His research has touched upon many aspects of Newar history and language, including writing a grammar of the Kathmandu dialect, and serving as editor-in-chief of a comprehensive dictionary of Classical Newar.
+He researched Newar history and language, including writing a grammar of the Kathmandu dialect.
+He served as editor-in-chief of a comprehensive dictionary of Classical Newar.